Bees

 The data for this section derives mostly from a magisterial 2010-2011 study of Martha’s Vineyard bees coordinated by Paul Goldstein and John Ascher, with results published in 2016 (Goldstein and Ascher 2016).
 The authors and their many volunteer collaborators surveyed more than 60 sites on the island and collected more than 14,500 specimens, documenting 182 species for the island.
 Goldstein and Ascher also documented four Vineyard species identified from museum collections, included in our checklist, bringing the number of documented Vineyard species to 186.

-Since the appearance of that publication, 15 additional species – Andrena bisalicis, A. ilicis, A. kalmiae, A. alleghaniensis, A. cornelli, Protandrena compositarum, Sphecodes brachycephalus, Perdita bradleyi, Coelioxys modesta, C. octodentatus, Megachile rotundata, M. inimica, Osmia taurus, O. cornifrons, and Melissodes subillatus – have been documented on Martha’s Vineyard by some combination of “Research Grade” observations in iNaturalist and specimens in the BiodiversityWorks collection.
-An Epeolus specimen in that collection is not any of the Epeolus species listed in Goldstein and Ascher (2016).
-It most closely resembles E. inornatus, described only in 2018, and may either be that species or perhaps a closely related species that has not yet been described.
-It is listed here as Epeoleus nr. inornatus.
-This brings the tally of bees known from Martha’s Vineyard to 201, validating Goldstein and Ascher’s (2016) estimate that the true number of species on the island likely exceeds 200.
+Since the appearance of that publication, 17 additional species – Andrena bisalicis, A. ilicis, A. kalmiae, A. alleghaniensis, A. cornelli, Protandrena compositarum, Sphecodes brachycephalus, Perdita bradleyi, Coelioxys modesta, C. octodentatus, Megachile rotundata, M. inimica, Osmia taurus, O. cornifrons, Melissodes subillatus, Epeolus inornatus, and Nomada australis – have been documented on Martha’s Vineyard by some combination of “Research Grade” observations in iNaturalist and specimens in the BiodiversityWorks collection.
+Two other species, Andrena brevipalpis and Sphecodes johnsonii, are listed for Dukes County in Veit et al. 2021, though we have been unable to trace these records (Dukes County records could be from Gosnold and the Elizabeth Islands, rather than from Martha’s Vineyard).
+In any case, both species are now documented for Martha’s Vineyard by specimens in the BiodiversityWorks collection.
+This brings the tally of bees known from Martha’s Vineyard to 205, validating Goldstein and Ascher’s (2016) estimate that the true number of species on the island likely exceeds 200.
 Several puzzling specimens in the BiodiversityWorks collection have not yet been identified and may represent additional species once they receive expert attention.
 Moreover, new arrivals are always possible in addition to whatever species are currently present but overlooked.
 So substantial work remains to be done in exploring the Vineyard’s bee fauna.
 Finally, we should note that the Halictid bee that Goldstein and Ascher (2016) included as Augochloropsis metallica has been re-named A. viridula here, following a 2022 taxonomic change.
+And following a 2024 taxonomic revision, the taxon Goldstein and Ascher (2016) treated as Agapostemon texanus is listed here as A. subtilior.

 Goldstein and Ascher (2016) found that 74% of the island’s bees are soil-nesters, and half are solitary, both comparable with Massachusetts-wide numbers.
 The nine most abundant species found in the survey were eusocial halictine sweat bees.
 They also found species with no or few recent records elsewhere in the Northeast, such as Anthophora walshii, whose presence on Martha’s Vineyard may represent remnant populations sheltered on the island from mainland threats.